 Tuesday, October 19 | Virtual (12:00-1:00pm)

-Don’t miss this important conversation moderated by Keva White, entrepreneur and lecturer at Rutgers University’s School of Social Work.
-If you ever wonder whether racism can be successfully challenged, plan to attend this session with three enlightening participants: Sharmain Matlock-Turner, Ala Stanford, MD, FACS, FAAP, and Dr. Mark Tyler.
+This conversation, moderated by Keva White, entrepreneur and lecturer at Rutgers University’s School of Social Work, included three enlightening participants: Sharmain Matlock-Turner, Ala Stanford, MD, FACS, FAAP, and Dr. Mark Tyler.
 Urban Affairs Coalition President & CEO Sharmain Matlock-Turner leads a coalition of organizations and committed individuals who are disrupting and dismantling systems plagued by racial inequity in Philadelphia.
 Ala Stanford, MD, FACS, FAAP, a pediatric surgeon and the founder of Black Doctors COVID-19 Consortium (BDCC) is working to bring testing and vaccines to more than 75,000 residents of Philadelphia’s minority neighborhoods.
 Dr. Mark Tyler, Pastor, Mother Bethel AME Church, serves as the co-director of the POWER Live Free campaign, focusing on criminal justice reform/renewal.
-Find out how you can join their good work.
+View this recorded session.

 Sharmain Matlock-Turner is the President and CEO of the Urban Affairs Coalition.
 She began her tenure in March 1999 with the special distinction of being the first woman to lead the Coalition.
 The Urban Affairs Coalition, formerly GPUAC, unites government, business, neighborhoods, and individual initiative to improve the quality of life in the region, build wealth in urban communities, and solve emerging issues.
 In partnership with a diverse Board of Directors, made up of business, nonprofit and community leaders, Ms. Matlock-Turner and her team of managers and more than 500 employees create partnerships and build consensus to help families reduce poverty and reach the middle class.
 The organization’s efforts are focused in four areas: improving life chances for youth and young adults; building wealth in low-income communities; forging strategic partnerships and strengthening the nonprofit sector through fiscal sponsorship.
 The organization has successfully managed more than $1B in public and private funds over its 50+ year history.